 Abstract 200 words max

-Identifying the factors influencing insurance participation plays a vital role in ensuring its success.
+Identifying the factors influencing insurance participation plays a vital role in ensuring the success of such schemes.
 Many scholars have tried to unravel the question with the most varied approaches.
-Using Machine Learning, we address a gap in the literature by analysing 10,926 individual fieldcrop farm observations from the Italian Farm Accountancy Data Network from 2016 to 2019.
+We address a gap in the literature by Using Machine Learning.
+The analysis relied on 10,926 individual fieldcrop farm observations from the Italian Farm Accountancy Data Network from 2016 to 2019.

 We use three Machine Learning (ML) tools: Least Absolute Shrinkage and Selection Operator (LASSO), Boosting and Random Forest, and compare them to the Generalised Linear Model (GLM) usually used in insurance modelling and adopted in this study as the baseline.
 In addition, we have adopted a cross-validation process to determine the reliability of the findings.
 The results revealed the outstanding performance of ML: these tools efficiently perform variable selection with an accurate prediction of insurance compliance.
 In particular, Boosting performs better than other tools, especially in comparison with GLM, using a smaller set of regressors.
-At the same time, we have explored the reliability of variable frequency selection and the importance of each variable concerning participation.
-Focusing on the subset of information that best explains insurance participation could reduce the cost of designing insurance schemes.
+At the same time, the reliability of variable frequency selection is found to be high.
+Results can be used to focus on the subset of information that best explains insurance participation and, in turns, to reduce the cost of designing insurance schemes.

 Keywords Machine Learning, Insurance, Risks

 JEL Code G22, C55, Q18, Q12, G22

-see: www.aeaweb.org/jel/guide/jel.php?cla ss=Q)
+see: www.aeaweb.org/jel/guide/jel.php?class=Q)

 Introduction 100 - 250 words

 External shocks, such as extreme events in weather conditions, markets or policy, significantly impact agriculture.
 Farmers use a variety of risk management tools to face these risks, where insurance takes the lion's share.
 The agricultural insurance literature has analysed several aspects concerning the relationship between farmers and insurance.
-Although consolidated literature has studied the effects of multiple farm-specific features in risk management strategies, it is necessary to emphasise which variables affect the adhesion in insurance schemes.
-This assessment is required to build or modify the structure of the insurance contract or to meet special insurance requirements based on the unique features of individual farms.
-Hence, this can support insurance companies and policymakers in creating contracts that satisfy farmers' needs.
+One goal of the analysis is to assess which variables affect adhesion in insurance schemes.
+This allows the design of the insurance contracts structure to meet special insurance requirements based on the unique features of individual farms.
+Hence, this can support insurance companies and policymakers in creating contracts that satisfy farmers' needs and make the scheme financially sustainable.
 This study analyses the (many) characteristics that potentially influence farmers' behaviour if we consider the involvement in an insurance scheme using different Machine Learning tools.
 Participation choice is usually affected by a large number of variables, making the task challenging.
-Furthermore, these factors
+Furthermore, these factors are interrelated and can easily mask the influence on any prediction of adhesions.

-are interrelated and can easily mask the influence on any prediction of adhesions.
-Performing an accurate prediction and recognising the factors that affect farmers' participation are the main objectives of this analysis.
+Performing an accurate prediction and identifying the factors that affect farmers' participation are the main objectives of this analysis.
 Unfortunately, traditional methodologies (GLM) cannot satisfactorily use this large set of variables because of problems such as multicollinearity and overfitting.
-Problems that ML tools could overcome.
+ML tools could overcome these problems.